1:1 THE ILLUMINATI: EMPIRICORATIONALISM VERSUS MYSTICISM

 The Illuminati itself has strategically employed misdirection through the promotion of various forms of pseudo-Illumination throughout its history.
 This has been done for different reasons:

 The pseudo-Illumination of the Illuminati is most commonly embodied in forms of eumystical “gnosticism.”
-(Whereas the term “Scionics” is derived from the Latin word “scire,” meaning “to know,” the term “gnostic” is similarly derived from the Greek word “gnosis,” meaning “knowledge.”)
-The Illuminati itself can generally be divided into two distinct “levels” or “branches,” the Gnostic-Illuminati and the Scio-Illuminati:
+The Illuminati itself can generally be divided into two distinct “levels” or “branches:” the Gnostic-Illuminati and the Scio-Illuminati:

-Scionics allows one to recognize all forms of mysticism – and all forms of pseudo-Illumination – including gnosticism.
-Only those who operate and think without mysticism, in full accordance with the Scionics Protocols, can ever be admitted into the Scio-Illuminati – the true bearers of the Light of Illumination.
+Empiricorationality allows one to recognize all forms of mysticism.
+The Scio-Illuminati admits only those who operate and think in full accordance with the protocols of empiricorationalism, for these are the true bearers of the Light of Illumination.

 * * * * * * * *